novix-sa/Pyplan/docs/Quick Start.md

 The first one is by clicking on the Run button that you will finde in the Code Tab after selecting a node.
 This will show the console output resulting of evaluating a node.
 ![enter image description here](http://img.pyplan.org/Quick_start_eval1.png) Try adding `Print('Hello World')`in the first line before the result definition.
 Run the node and check the console output.
+You will find this functionality useful for inspecting intermediate values in your calculations.

+The second a to evaluate

 In order to understand how the Pyplan evaluation works